+Run Descriptions

 The experiment was set up at the Heavy-Ion Medical Accelerator in Chiba (HIMAC) facility in Japan.
 Several systems were run where each system is composed of a specific ion that is accelerated to a specific energy.
 Multiple targets were chosen to be used for each system.
 The targets included Al, Cu, Li, C, and Pb.
 The ions used in the experiment ranged from He to Xe at energies between 230 and 600 MeV/nucleon.
 A full description of the systems and targets can be seen below in Table 1.